basic logo

 Conservation Status

-Salamanders from the eastern Sierra Nevada are listed separately by the CDF&G as Hydromantes sp.
-1 Owens Valley web-toed salamander (AKA Oak Creek salamander.)
-Status listings for these salamanders are shown in red text.
+The Special Animals List formerly (2011) listed salamanders from the eastern Sierra Nevada separately as Hydromantes sp.
+1 Owens Valley web-toed salamander (AKA Oak Creek salamander) but the 2023 Special Animals List does not.

 U.S. Endangered Species Act (ESA) None